Conditional predictive inference for stable algorithms

 Recall that if $T_n\in\mathcal Z^n$ and $P$ are such that

 is continuous, the optimal infeasible interval

-in \eqref{eq:OPTPI} is the shortest interval of the form $\hat{m}_n(x_0) + [L(T_n), U(T_n)]$ such that \eqref{eq:alpha1} and \eqref{eq:alpha2} are satisfied.
-In this infeasible scenario, the only way in which one can influence its length is via the choice of predictor $\hat{m}_n$.
-This choice clearly affects the conditional distribution $\tilde{F}_n$ of the prediction error $y_0-\hat{m}_n(x_0)$, and thus, potentially its inter quantile range $\tilde{q}_{\alpha_2} - \tilde{q}_{\alpha_1}$.
+in \eqref{eq:OPTPI} is the shortest interval of the form $\hat{\mu}_n(x_0) + [L(T_n), U(T_n)]$ such that \eqref{eq:alpha1} and \eqref{eq:alpha2} are satisfied.
+In this infeasible scenario and for given error probabilities $\alpha_1<\alpha_2$, the only way in which the data analyst can influence the length of $PI_{\alpha_1,\alpha_2}^{(OPT)}$ is via the choice of predictor $\hat{\mu}_n$.
+This choice clearly affects the conditional distribution $\tilde{F}_n$ of the prediction error $y_0-\hat{\mu}_n(x_0)$ and, thus, potentially its inter-quantile-range $\tilde{q}_{\alpha_2} - \tilde{q}_{\alpha_1}$, which is the length of the infeasible prediction interval.
 Since we only care about minimizing the inter-quantile-range of the conditional distribution $\tilde{F}_n$, for the rest of this subsection we consider the training data $T_n$ to be fixed and non-random.
-Thus, the predictor $\hat{m}_n:\R^{p}\to \R$ is also non-random.
-Now we would like to use a predictor $\hat{m}_n$ such that the prediction error $y_0-\hat{m}_n(x_0)$ has short inter-quantile-range.
-For simplicity, assume that $y_0 = m_P(x_0) + u_0$, where the error term $u_0$ has mean zero and is independent of the features $x_0$.
+Thus, the predictor $\hat{\mu}_n:\R^{p}\to \R$ is also non-random.
+Now we would like to use a predictor $\hat{\mu}_n$ such that the prediction error $y_0-\hat{\mu}_n(x_0)$ has short inter-quantile-range.
+For simplicity, assume that $y_0 = \mu_P(x_0) + u_0$, where the error term $u_0$ has mean zero and is independent of the features $x_0$.
 Therefore, the prediction error is given by